Mercy rule: College football

+On August 29, 2024, the Arkansas Razorbacks led the Arkansas–Pine Bluff Golden Lions 49–0 at halftime.
+By mutual agreement, the coaches agreed on ten minute lengths for the third and fourth quarters.
+The final score was 70–0, and some sportsbooks voided bets due to an insufficient game length.

-The most recent example of an NCAA football game shortened by invoking this rule occurred on October 1st, 2022 when the Syracuse Orange played the Wagner Seahawks.
-The mismatched Wagner team trailed the 4-0 Syracuse team 49-0 at halftime.
+October 1, 2022, when the Syracuse Orange played the Wagner Seahawks.
+The mismatched Wagner team trailed the 4-0 Syracuse team 49–0 at halftime.
 In the second half coaches and the referee agreed to 10 minute quarters.
 Syracuse head coach Dino Babers made the controversial choice of leaving some of Syracuse's starting players in late into the second half.
-The final score of the game was 59-0.
+The final score of the game was 59–0.

+September 21, 2019, Ohio State was leading Miami (OH) 76–5 in Columbus, Ohio with 2:40 left in the 4th quarter when the game was temporarily suspended due to lightning.
+Both coaches agreed to end the game with the final score standing as is.

-September 1, 2018 the rule was enacted during a game Georgia played against Austin Peay in Athens Georgia.
+September 1, 2018, the rule was enacted during a game Georgia played against Austin Peay in Athens, Georgia.
 With the score 45–0 in the 3rd quarter and a high heat index, the Austin Peay Coach Will Healy suggested to Georgia head coach Kirby Smart that they play a 10-minute fourth quarter instead of the typical 15 minute fourth quarter.
 The coaches and referee agreed and the game was shortened.

-September 24, 2016 the Missouri Tigers led Delaware State 58–0 at halftime.
+September 24, 2016, the Missouri Tigers led Delaware State 58–0 at halftime.
 The coaches agreed to shorten the third and fourth quarters from 15 minutes to 10 minutes each, shortening the total game time from 60 minutes to 50 minutes.
 Missouri added three touchdowns in the abbreviated second half to make the final score 79–0, setting team records for the most points scored in a game (79), the greatest margin of victory (79), and the largest number of touchdowns scored (11).